• stamina •

 In Play: We find durable strength in many places, where it is good and where it is bad: "I cannot believe the stamina of Lucille's jaws; if gossip were money, she would be a billionaire."
 However, we can still use this very interesting word in the plural, referring to 'the basics': "Felix has all the stamina for a good executive but he wastes them on the wrong pursuits."
 (Notice the pronoun 'them'.)

-Word History: Did you know that stamina is the plural of stamen?
+Word History: Did you know that, like opera and opus, stamina is the plural of stamen?
 Well, now you do for sure.
-Amaze your colleagues at school or work this morning.
-In Latin, stamen referred to the warp, the threads that run lengthwise a piece of woven cloth, through which the woof threads are woven.
+Amaze your colleagues at school or work with this tidy insight.
+In Latin, stamen originally referred to the warp, the threads that run lengthwise a piece of woven cloth, through which the woof threads are woven.
 However, it was also used to refer to the thread spun by the fates at birth that determines the longevity of the baby, so it came to mean "a vital force determining longevity".
 The stationary warp threads on a loom determine the basic character of the woven fabric, so why not the fabric of our character, which is our strength?